layla-baqer/Project1-Sink-or-Sail/README.md

 ### Description of the app
-<p style="text-align: justify;">The Sink or Sail game is similar to the hangman game except you have a ship instead of a man.
+The Sink or Sail game is similar to the hangman game except you have a ship instead of a man.
 You will have a randomly generated word by the JavaScript & you have to guess it.
 The number of letters in the word will be displayed on the screen with circles.
 You can choose a letter by clicking on it, if the word contains the letter chosen it will be added to the empty circles & if not your ship will be damaged.
 When you guess the word completely there will be a win message displayed & if you guess 7 letters incorrectly the ship will sink and you will have a message displaying the lose message with the correct answer.
 Instructions are provided in the game on the top left corner which can be diplayed at any time during the game.
 Reset button is provided on the top right corner of the game page which can be used to reset the game & generate a new random word at any time during the game.
-Also, there are reset buttons in the instructions pop-up & the win or lose message pop-up which all work the same.</p>
+Also, there are reset buttons in the instructions pop-up & the win or lose message pop-up which all work the same.

 ### Link to the game